Jagan-18/Docker_End-To_End_Notes/Docker_Interview_Questions.md

 - **Blue-Green Deployment** is another strategy that avoids downtime by switching between two environments.
 ---

-# 25. How do you Secure a Docker Container?

----
 # 26. How to Run a Docker Container in the Background?
 To run a Docker container in the background, you can use the **-d (detached) flag** with the docker run command.
 This will start the container in detached mode, meaning it runs in the background without blocking your terminal.
 ```bash